Murder Upon a Midnight Clear is a holiday-themed paranormal romantic suspense.

 Add it to your Good Reads To be Read lists:

-Yes, this book was chosen for the Indie Book of the Day award. :)
+This book was chosen for the Indie Book of the Day award. :)

 About CHANGELING’S CROWN: